DobbeltDagger/FermentingData_NewDESIGN/src/blogCollection/WorkshopInvite.md

 Do you use Instagram or Facebook or other social media platforms?
 Are you automatically pressing “accept” when a “cookie” box shows up in your browser?
 Data are extracted and given away, but rarely it is possible for us to trace who uses this data, how and for what ends.

-Fermenting Data is a three part workshop where we ferment seasonal veggies from Sigrids Garden in Gellerup, and explore data practices.
+Fermenting Data is a three-part workshop where we ferment seasonal veggies from Sigrids Garden in Gellerup, and explore data practices.
 While preparing our ferments we will talk about and think with the complex and important world of data.
 You might already know about torshi, kimchee, sauerkraut or the simple pickled cucumbers.
-How about you join us for fermenting with vegetables and data, and sign up for a tasty, local and healthy 3 part workshop to experience how the micro universe of fermentation can help us think about data and their influence on our daily lives!
+How about you join us for fermenting with vegetables and data, and sign up for a tasty, local and healthy series of workshops to experience how the micro universe of fermentation can help us think about data and their influence on our daily lives!

 To register for the workshop send an email to <a href='mailto:info@fermentingdata.net'>info[at]fermentingdata.net</a> with 'Fermenting Data workshops' in the title of the message.